fbpx

 3. Viburnum

-Viburnum is a beautiful flowering shrub that blooms in the springtime and makes an attractive companion plant for bobo hydrangea.
+Viburnum is a beautiful flowering shrub that blooms in the springtime and makes an attractive companion plant for Bobo hydrangea.
 It’s low-maintenance, requiring only occasional watering during dry spells.
-Depending on the variety you choose, viburnum can thrive in full sun or partial shade.
+Viburnum can thrive in full sun or partial shade, depending on the variety you choose.

 This versatile shrub comes in many shapes and sizes, from small bushes to tall trees.
-The flowers range from white to pink to red depending on the species of viburnum you select.
+The flowers range from white to pink to red, depending on the species.
 Viburnums are also known for their fragrant scent that fills your garden with sweet aromas when they bloom each year!

 Viburnums make excellent hedges because they grow quickly and stay lush all season long.
 They can be planted along walkways or driveways as well as around patios and decks to create a private oasis within your own backyard space.
 You can even use them as borders between flower beds or vegetable gardens if desired!